-Today’s blog post is the third in a series of posts of questions and answers from the JCR Annual Ambulatory Care Conference of November 2013.
-The Joint Commission “panel of ambulatory experts” responded to these questions regarding compliance issues during sessions held at the conference.
+Today’s blog post is the fourth in a series of posts of questions and answers from the JCR Annual Ambulatory Care Conference of November 2013.
+The Joint Commission panel of ambulatory experts responded to these questions regarding compliance issues during sessions held at the conference.

-This installment focuses on the ‘environment of care.’
-To answer our customer’s questions, we welcome guest blogger, John Maurer, SASHE, CHFM, CHSP.
-A Joint Commission staff engineer, John provides support for customers seeking insights specific to the ambulatory care environment and is a member of The Joint Commission’s Department of Engineering.
+This fourth installment continues a focus on environment of care.
+We’re happy to welcome back John Maurer, SASHE, CHFM, CHSP.
+A member of The Joint Commission’s Department of Engineering, John provides support for customers seeking insights specific to the ambulatory care environment.

 Q: Some Community Health Centers (CHCs) have school-based programs.
 What advice does The Joint Commission have for school-based programs in order to be compliant with the emergency management standards?

 A: While the emergency management standards apply organization-wide, the planning activity should take into account site-specific locations (such as school-based programs) and the challenges each may present based on the organization’s analysis.
 Recent challenging requirements are based on leadership participation when developing the emergency management plan (EMP) in addition to understanding and documenting the role the organization may have with the community.
 When performing exercises, it is helpful that attention be given to the notes in the elements of performance (EPs) in EM.03.01.03.
 When response activity is evaluated for exercises and actual events, be sure to include the multi-disciplinary team in the organization (or all staff that had responsibility during the exercise or event) to effectively critique the response.
 Any modifications to the plan must be exercised in subsequent exercises.

 Q: We are a business occupancy health care organization that will not be a receiving station for disasters.
 Are we required to conduct drills for utilities (e.g., a power outage) if that is a vulnerability according to our hazard vulnerability assessment (HVA)?